CGRoffcialcode/WinDeck/README.md

 This file is the plugin's "ID card"—it tells WinDeck Nexus what your plugin is, who made it, and what it needs to do.

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   {      "name": "Discord Status",      "version": "1.0.0",      "author": "Your Name",      "description": "Updates your Discord status via a webhook when a game is launched.",      "permissions": [          "network.access"      ]  }   `
+`   {      "name": "Discord Status",      "version": "1.0.0",      "author": "Your Name",      "description": "Updates your Discord status via a webhook when a game is launched.",      "permissions": [          "network.access"      ]  }   `

 #### Step 3: The Logic (onGameLaunch.ps1)

 The filename is critical: naming it onGameLaunch.ps1 tells the engine to execute this script during the onGameLaunch event.

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   # This parameter is automatically passed by the OnConnect conductor.  param(      [string]$GameExecutable  )  # Failsafe: If the URL is missing, exit gracefully.  if (-not $webhookUrl) {       Write-Host "Webhook URL not configured."      exit   }  # Create the JSON payload that the Discord API expects.  $body = @{      content = "Now playing **$($GameExecutable -replace '.exe', '')**!"  } | ConvertTo-Json  # This action is only allowed because we declared "network.access"  Invoke-RestMethod -Uri $webhookUrl -Method Post -Body $body   `
+`   # This parameter is automatically passed by the OnConnect conductor.  param(      [string]$GameExecutable  )  # Failsafe: If the URL is missing, exit gracefully.  if (-not $webhookUrl) {       Write-Host "Webhook URL not configured."      exit   }  # Create the JSON payload that the Discord API expects.  $body = @{      content = "Now playing **$($GameExecutable -replace '.exe', '')**!"  } | ConvertTo-Json  # This action is only allowed because we declared "network.access"  Invoke-RestMethod -Uri $webhookUrl -Method Post -Body $body   `

 ### API Reference